bob-carpenter/diagnostic-testing/index.md

 * Carpenter, Bob and Andrew
   Gelman.
 2020.
 [Case study of seroprevalence meta-analysis](reports/case-study.html) (DRAFT).

+## Talks

+* Carpenter, Bob.
+[A meta-analysis of SARS-CoV-2 prevalence using the Stan probabilistic programming language](reports/carpenter-talk-may2020.pdf)

 ## Source Code

 Complete data and source code available at